 I had used the go for a walk technique intermittently, but it’s a favourite method of Ian Sherwood.
 He discusses it, among other topics, in this interview.

-Reference Visual, Aural and Kinesthetic Imagery and Metaphors in Your Song Lyrics
+BONUs: Reference Visual, Aural and Kinesthetic Imagery and Metaphors in Your Song Lyrics

 Include imagery that accesses many different senses as you write lyrics so your songs resonate with everyone in your audience, regardless of their preferred learning style.
 Most songwriters “paint a picture” with visual imagery but images evoking sound, smell, taste are less common.
 Include aural imagery and metaphors and refer to kinesthetic senses of physical touch and internal sensations like hunger or pain, and external sensations like flying, falling and moving through space.